KittyCAD/modeling-app/docs/kcl/close.md

 ---
 title: "close"
-excerpt: "Close the current sketch."
+excerpt: "Construct a line segment from the current origin back to the profile's"
 layout: manual
 ---

-Close the current sketch.
+Construct a line segment from the current origin back to the profile's

+origin, ensuring the resulting 2-dimensional sketch is not open-ended.

 ```js
 close(sketch_group: SketchGroup, tag?: TagDeclarator) -> SketchGroup